thegreenwebfoundation/admin-portal/docs/index.md

 ### Getting started

 Need to get going quickly?
-Start with [installation steps](installation.md), and if you need to push changes for review visit the [deployment instructions](deployment.md).
+Start with [installation steps](installation.md), see [the answers to common questions](how-to.md), and if you need to push changes for review visit the [deployment instructions](deployment.md).

 ```{toctree}
 general.md